Quick Reference

 Key Hazard: Yarmony (Hoyt) Rapid becomes legitimate Class III at 2,500+ CFS with a hole that can flip rafts.

-Gold Medal water for 22 miles from Basalt to Glenwood Springs.
+Gold Medal water from Basalt to Glenwood Springs (approximately 13 miles of designated Gold Medal stretch).
 About 45 minutes from Vail.

 Why Make the Drive: